UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![RPI Connect 2](rpi_connect2.png)

-3. Connect the RPI back into the MCB board
+3. Connect the RPI back into the MCB board.
+Make very sure that the RPI pins are not off by 1 pin in any direction with respect to the MCB connector!

     ![RPI to MCB](rpi_to_mcb.png)